aunderwood9417/Linux-Checklist-master/apache.md

-# Wando Team 2oe Apache Checklist
+# Underwood's Apache Checklist

 ## Notes

 Assume root permissions are needed for most commands.

-You can use `sudo` or become root with `su`.
+If Apache is required on the image, please follow this checklist.
+Otherwise, disable Apache.

 ## Apache Basics